 Optus revealed details around its first 5G services in Australia, with a 5G Fixed Wireless Home Broadband package that costs $70 per month with unlimited data.
 That pricing puts it squarely in line with many NBN service provider offerings, although you can't actually rush out and buy an Optus 5G Home Broadband service just yet.
 Optus is seeking expressions of interest from consumers willing to trial the service from mid-year in selected suburbs while it continues with the job of rolling out 1,200 5G sites by March 2020.

-Interested in a new broadband plan?
+Interested in a new internet plan?
 You should compare your NBN options.
-You can compare plan choices based on the NBN technology available at your address in our NBN plan checker.
+Check out the internet plans available at your address according to your budget.

 Finder to the Node is a weekly round-up of all the latest news surrounding Australia's complex National Broadband Network.

 - Fast NBN plans are now cheaper.
 Is it worth switching?